carbon-io-examples/contacts-service-simple/README.md

 ### Database URI

 The database URI to connect to at Service startup.
-We use the Bond operator to resolve the "DB_URI" variable value.
+We use the Bond operator to resolve the `DB_URI` variable value.

 ### Endpoints

 The list of Endpoints that make up the Service.
-Both the "/contacts" Endpoint and "/contacts/:contact" sub-endpoint are defined in the `lib/ContactsEndpoint.js` file that we create in the next step.
+Both the `/contacts` Endpoint and `/contacts/:contact` sub-endpoint are defined in the `lib/ContactsEndpoint.js` file that we create in the next step.
 We use the Bond operator to resolve the ContactsEndpoint file location.

 ## Define the Contacts Endpoint

-With our Service set up, we'll now define the "/contacts" Endpoint and "/contacts/:contact" sub-endpoint.
+With our Service set up, we'll now define the `/contacts` Endpoint and `/contacts/:contact` sub-endpoint.
 Each Endpoint can support any of the following HTTP operations: GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS.

 Create the `lib/ContactsEndpoint.js` file and copy the code: